celwell/sencha-touch-2-coffeescript-example/README.md

 Sencha Touch 2 - CoffeeScript Example
 ===================================
-It's the example the comes with Sencha Touch 2, but in CoffeeScript.
+This is the example the comes with Sencha Touch 2, but in CoffeeScript.

-You probably want to run something like this when your developing: coffee -o . -cwb src
+You probably want to run something like this when your developing:

+    coffee -o . -cwb src

 Assuming your CoffeeScript is in a folder called `src` at the root of your sencha app.